-One very important exercise that will help prepare you for the week of simulation nirvana at the workshop is the Workshop Primer.
+One very important exercise that will help prepare you for the week of simulation nirvana at the workshop is the 2-3hr Severe Workshop Primer.

 In this catalyst for the workshop, you will start to put everything together to issue warnings using WES-2 Bridge and get a head start on using the same AWIPS procedures you will use at the workshop.

 The Workshop Primer should be completed any time in the week before the workshop (or as near as you can; NOT too early), so you refresh your skills right before you come to the workshop.
 That way you can focus on your higher-order learning skills, instead of remedial training at the workshop.
-Length is about three and a half to four hours.

-The Workshop Primer begins with training on the WES-2 Bridge which is likely going to be in the cloud; demonstration videos play on one monitor and you practice the same steps on the other monitor.
-Afterwards, complete the assignment (which is a survey) in the Commerce Learning Center (CLC)).
-Once you complete the assignment, WDTD instructors will mark the lesson complete in the CLC.
-The Workshop Primer is due by 17Z the Friday before your workshop.
+The Workshop Primer features demonstration videos playing on one monitor while you practice the same steps on the other monitor.
+Afterwards, complete the assignment (which is a survey) in the Commerce Learning Center (CLC) by 17Z the Friday before your workshop.